 If you enjoy spending time with your pet and desire a wonderful companion, this approach to training may be just what you are looking for!
 The bonding you and your pet may experience is amazing!

 After basic training is completed, recreational dog sports and advanced obedience are offered for our graduates!
 We have had much fun with these.
 To see what others have done past our basic classes, visit the Awards-Titles page.
 Listed are some of the fun activities trainers have done with their pets.
-Results - Pawformance offers you and your pet not only practical, common sense obedience; Also AKC Canine Good Citizen and Therapy Dog practice, AKC Jumpers with Weaves Agility, Show and Rally-Obedience, too!
-With interest specials are also offered.
+Results - Pawformance Sports offers you and your pet practical, common sense obedience!
+Also, AKC Canine Good Citizen and Therapy Dog practice, AKC Jumpers with Rally-O style Weaves Recreational Agility, Show and recreational AKC Rally-Obedience, too!
+With interest - other specials are also offered.
 Retrieve! and an Introduction to Tracking which is done outdoors weather permitting.

 Instructor Background Link